 You’ll see an in-app purchase dialog appear.
 Select Auto-Renewable Subscription.

 On the next step, you will be offered to create a Subscription Group.

-A Subscription Group is a set of subscriptions with the essential feature: a user cannot activate two subscriptions at the same time from the same group.
-Besides, all the introductory offers such as trial subscriptions are applied directly to the entire group.
+A Subscription Group is a set of subscriptions with the essential feature: the user cannot activate two subscriptions at the same time from the same group.
+Besides, all the introductory offers, such as trial subscriptions, are applied directly to the entire group.
 Groups serve to separate business logic in the application.

 Let’s name the group Premium Access.
 While adding another subscription, the interface will offer you to add it to the existing group.
 Later you will be able to manage the groups in the In-App Purchases menu → Subscription Groups.

 - Reference Name is the title of your subscription in App Store Connect, as well as in Sales section and the reports